What is a motion to quash, and how is it relevant in my copyright infringement lawsuit?

 IN SUM, INSTEAD OF THE MOTION TO QUASH, CONSIDER YOUR CASE.

-Thus, for someone who received notice that their ISP is handing out their information to the plaintiff attorney, don’t worry about the motion to quash.
+Thus, for someone who received notice that their ISP is handing out their information to the plaintiff attorney, think past the motion to quash.
 Ask yourself whether you recognize the movie you are accused of downloading, and whether you downloaded or watched the movie without a license (e.g., with bittorrent, or with Popcorn Time, etc.).

 Whether the answer is yes or no, don’t wait.
 Hire an attorney, explain your situation, and let the attorney either 1) convince the plaintiff attorney that you did not do the download or will not otherwise settle (a.k.a., the “no settlement” representation), or 2) have the attorney settle the claims against you.